Rogue-Frontier/Oblivia/README.md

 # Oblivia
 Oblivia is an experimental programming language that aims to do with objects what Lisp does with lists.
 Oblivia follows these ideas:
-- **Scopes are objects.** The syntax you use to create objects in JavaScript is now the syntax you use to create blocks in Oblivia.
+- **Scopes = Objects.** In Oblivia, scopes have the power of objects.
+Pass a scope to a function.
+Name a variable or a member and it automatically becomes a key in the scope.
 A block with no explicit return simply returns itself as an object (if it has keys) or the last expression (if there are no keys).
-- **Hyper-terse infix-based syntax.** A small set of primitive operations are given the most terse syntax.
+- **Terse infix syntax.** A small set of primitive operations are given the most terse syntax.
 Casting values is as easy as `A(B)` with type `A` and value `B`.
 Defining variables is simply `A:B(C)` with variable name `A`, type `B`, and value `C`.
-- **No keywords.** In Oblivia, a keyword is simply a function or value.

 ## Example
 The following code implements a Conway's Game of Life and updates until the count of active cells becomes unchanging